Travel Trailer Layout

-Knowing how to choose the best caravan layout for you can be a minefield for the first time.
+Knowing how to choose the best travel trailer layout for you can be a minefield for the first time.
 How many beds do I need and should they be singles or doubles?
 Will we need bunk beds for children or grandchildren?
 Do I need a separate dining area?
 Is a slide-out worth having?
 How big should the kitchen be?
 Do we need a separate toilet and shower or will a combined unit do?
 How much storage space will we need?
 Will we need an annexe?
 Layout questions are almost endless.

 Many layout configurations exist, leaving an RV newcomer more confused than ever.
 There are, however, a few simple principles involved in RV design.
 Once understood, they will make it much easier to choose.

-Caravan Layout Principles
+Travel Trailer Layout Principles

 Showers and toilets